Spr19CS210/PA-Drill-Section-Writeups/PA9-Crispr-GUI/README.md

 in that you are given a lot more freedom to design your output the way you want.
-You can try to mimic what was done in the video and get the credit for it, but however you choose to receive graphical input for your garden, the following general requirements must be met:
+You can try to mimic what was done in the video and get the credit for it, but however you choose to receive graphical input for your ecosystem, the following general requirements must be met:

 * A user should be able to type in a command or select options and submit it via the GUI.
 This means that there should be somewhere to insert text and some way to submit that text.
 Both of these must be